Get the Gig: Musicians can ask audiences to mind their manners

 I am a firm believer that artists should talk more from the stage.
 I understand that it might feel like you are cheapening the songs by talking too much, but the audience came to see you.
 The full you — songs, words and all.
 No matter how much we would like it to just be about the music, the full experience matters.
 I coach artists to spend nearly as much time practicing what they are going to say to the audience as they do practicing their songs.
 So, since this problem is so prevalent, I think artists should add words of safety into their routine.

-In reference to your Brave Combo example, Brave Combo always gives a great show.
+In reference to your example, Brave Combo always gives a great show.
 But they are always vigilant to make sure their audience is safe.
-When we are all dancing in the mud at Arts & Jazz Fest, it would be easy for someone to be injured, but Brave Combo takes time to encourage safety.
+When we are all dancing in the mud at the Denton Arts & Jazz Festival, it would be easy for someone to be injured, but Brave Combo takes time to encourage safety.
 You should never need to hesitate when encouraging safety and respect, and I think there are some best practices that can be helpful.

 You will be surprised at how such a small thing can make such a big difference.
 After this, if the problem persists, now it is time to call for help from the bartender or staff.
 Before every show, get to know the staff.
-Learn who the bartenders are, who the manager is, and you should ask the question “from the stage, I can usually see the whole crowd.
+Learn who the bartenders are and who the manager is, and you should ask the question: “From the stage, I can usually see the whole crowd.
 If I see a problem, whose attention should I get?”

-You and the venue staff are a team, any venue worth its salt wants their place to be safe and will take measures to assure that it is.
-They might get busy, and not notice the problem, but you have the vantage point that they need.
+You and the venue staff are a team, and any venue worth its salt wants its place to be safe and will take measures to assure that it is.
+They might get busy and not notice the problem, but you have the vantage point they need.
 The venue wants to work together with you.
 You offer the eyes and they take action.

 Taking the time to get to know the staff and have this procedure in place will be your greatest tool in keeping your audience safe.
 I want to be clear that I am not suggesting that artists cannot say something when they see something.
 My suggestion is having a process in place that can protect the person you are looking out for, while also making sure the situation does not escalate beyond your control.
 I have seen audience members rush stages or become violent toward everyone around them.
 If we can avoid this we should, but please use your best judgement.
 If the situation calls for immediate action, you should take immediate action, procedure or no procedure.